-The Committee will then review the student's appeal, transcript, and any other documents needed to support the decision.
+Upon submission of a SAP Appeal Request Form, the SAP Appeals Committee will review the student's appeal, transcript, and other pertinent documents to render a decision.

 Student appeals will be handled on a case-by-case basis and outcomes will be different.